mindsphere/PredictiveLearning-examples/README.md

 ### Add examples
 You want to create your own example?
 Just send us your pull request.
 ## Remarks
 Please note that the screenshots show just the current state, when these examples have been created.
-They might differ to the latest software release.
+They might differ to the latest software release..

 Each notebook might has to be adapted to your tenant.
 Ensure, that e.g. fixed tenant names or asset ids are adapted before/after running the code.